 The Firebase Architecture is made of several components, which work together to provide a framework and infrastructure for developing and hosting web and mobile applications.

-- Firebase Cloud Storage—also called Firebase File Storage, is an object storage service offered on Google Cloud Platform.
+- Firebase Cloud Storage—also called Firebase File Storage or Firebase Object Storage, is an object storage service offered on Google Cloud Platform.
 When Google Cloud Storage is incorporated into Firebase apps, you gain access to Google security measures and the ability to secure any uploads or downloads in your app.
 Through the SDK you can also manage your media and access it directly from your storage account.
 Integration is supported for Android, C++, iOS, Unity, and Web apps.

 - Cloud Firestore—a scalable, flexible database service for server, web, and mobile development.
 It serves as a NoSQL document database.
 You can use it to store, query, and sync your app data.
 It is supported for Android, iOS, and web applications.